Zana (band): Zana as a pop duo (1999-2015)

-In 1999, Jovićević moved to the United States, leaving Živanović and Galonić as Zana's only official members.
-In 2001 the two released album 21, featuring songs composed by Živanović on the lyrics by Galonić and Marina Tucaković.
-The album was produced by Žika Filipović and Živanović and Galonić themselves.
+At the beginning of 1999, Jovićević moved to the United States, leaving Živanović and Galonić as Zana's only official members.
+The two recorded the song "Balkanska" ("Balkan Song") for the various artists album Proleće na trgu – Moj Beograd srce ima (Spring on the Square – My Belgrade Has a Heart), featuring protest songs against the NATO bombing of FR Yugoslavia.
+In 1999, they released the album Prijatelji (Friends), which featured the sound resembling their earlier works.
+On the song "40", which deals with the life of a middle aged man, Živanović recorded lead vocals for the first time.
+Beside Zana members, the authors of the lyrics were Marina Tucaković and Bora Đorđević.
+In 2001, Živanović and Galonić released album 21, featuring songs composed by Živanović on the lyrics by Galonić and Marina Tucaković.
+The album was produced by Živanović, Galonić and Žika Filipović.

-In 2006, the two released the album Kao nekad (Just like Before), which featured dance-pop remixes of "Vejte snegovi" and "Dodirni mi kolena".
+In 2006, Zana released the album Kao nekad (Just like Before).
+The album featured dance-pop remixes of "Vejte snegovi" and "Dodirni mi kolena", and the song "Znaš li šta je ljubav" ("Do You Know What Love Is") featured guest appearance by tenor Goran Dime.
 In June 2008, Živanović and Galonić got married.
-On 29 April 2010, Zana celebrated thirty years of work with a concert in Sava Centar.
-Nataša Gajović and Nataša Živković made guest appearances on the concert.
+On 29 April 2010, Zana celebrated thirty years of work with a concert in Sava Centar, Nataša Gajović and Nataša Živković making guest appearances on the concert.

+On 30 December 2013, the band's former drummer Pavle Nikolić, who spent last years of his life as the owner of the club Tropikana in Accra, Ghana, died in a car accident.

 Return to rock format (2015-present)

 In 2015, after a five-year hiatus in their work, the band, in the lineup consisting of Galonić, Živanović, Milica Rančić (drums), Dejan Trajković (guitar), Miljan Davidović (keyboards), Zoran Jakšić (bass guitar), released the single "Maco" ("Honey").

-Bogdan Dragović, Zana's original bass guitarist, died in March 2016.

 In December 2016, Zana released the single "Stupido", a duet sung by Galonić and the group's former vocalist Nataša Gajović.
 In 2018, Croatia Records released the box set Original Album Collection, containing all of the band's albums with Nimani on vocals (the first three studio albums), as well as Zana Nimani's only solo album, Noćas pevam samo tebi.
 In 2022, in order to mark the band's 40th anniversary, PGP-RTS released the box set entitled Dijamantski box set 1980–2022 (Diamond Box Set 1980–2022) containing all 13 studio albums released by the band, the live album Zana uživo, as well as a disc with singles released during the 1980–2022 period.
 The release also contains a book with press clippings and photographs from various phases of the group's career.

+The band's former bass guitarist Bogdan Dragović died in March 2016, and another former bass guitarist for Zana, Miloš Stojisavljević "Cajger" died on 29 January 2024.
+Marina Tucaković died on 19 September 2021.